lunatykter/sigismund/README.md

 requires node.js

+setup:

--create a bot in discord dev and enable all intents. also give it administrator permission first launch the "launch.bat" to install everything then go to the src and put in the token and everything in. you can also make the bot only for you by disable everyone option and inputting your userid
+  -create a bot in discord dev and enable all intents. also give it administrator permission

+  -then launch the "launch.bat" to install everything

+  -then go to the src and put in the token and everything in. you can also make the bot only for you by disable everyone option and inputting your userid

--functions include
+functions include

   -deleting all channels and spamming channels and ping with your text(!nuke <amount> <channelname> <text>)

   -deleting all roles (!droles)

   -deleting emotes (!demote)

   -deleting stickers (!dstickers)

   -banning everyone (!b) (bans only people with role below him so remember to give him the highest role you can

   -kicking everyone (!kick)

   -spamming roles (!roles <amount> [rolename])